gokemon/Angular-CLI-ToDos/README.md

 - `(click)="removeTodo(todo)"`: execute removeTodo(todo) when the destroy button is clicked

 If you’re not familiar with Angular’s template syntax, you should definitely read the [official template syntax documentation](https://angular.io/docs/ts/latest/guide/template-syntax.html).

+## In Summary ##
+By the end of this project I should understand:

+- the basics of Angular component architecture
+- how you can pass data into a component using property bindings
+- how you can listen for events emitted by a component using event listeners
+- why it is a good practice to split components into smaller reusable components
+- the difference between smart and dumb components and why keeping components dumb is a good practice

+Still looking to ***Master Routing!***